amirmasoudabdol/Bilbo/docs/hacking-strategies.md

 Hacking Strategy encapsulates vairous processes and procedures of performing questionable research practices on a given Experiment.

-SAM is able to execute a complicated set of hacking strategies on a given `Experiment`.
+SAM is able to execute a complicated set of hacking strategies on a given Experiment.
 A list of hacking strategies will be applied one at a time, in a specified order.
-At the end of each method, `Researcher` observes their influences on all outcome variables and decides when whether to stop, and what to report if results are satisfactory.
+At the end of each method, Researcher observes their influences on all outcome variables and decides when whether to stop, and what to report if results are satisfactory.
 See [here](design.md#hacking-strategy) and [here](flow.md#perform-research).
 Besides the definition of hacking strategies, we are able to modify researcher's behavior as well.

 In the configuration below, we can see the main body of defining hacking strategies for a researcher.
 We start by setting some general parameters, and then defining each method individually.